 Criteria JORC Code Explanation Commentary Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Whether sample compositing has been applied. on selected drill lines to close in the spacing to 12.5m within 25m Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Whether sample compositing has been applied. estimation.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. intersection of the mineralised CID package.
-Sample security The measures taken to ensure sample security.
-Samples are stored onsite and then collected by a transport company and delivered to Perth.
+Sample security The measures taken to ensure sample security. • Samples are stored onsite and then collected by a transport company and delivered to Perth.
 Whilst in custody of the laboratory they are stored in a locked yard.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 Industry consultant QG reviewed the assay data when completing the latest estimate.
 A review of the sampling processes and the associated data was conducted by Golder Associates in 2009 when completing the Maiden Resource estimate.